 No propaganda!
 Train individuals and communities to avoid the rhetoric and ideology of national and local “race hustlers” looking to capitalize off of racial strife while offering no real-world solutions to real-world problems.

 Do not waste time looking for a handout.
 Get to work.
-Ignore those who always " cry wolf" or try to convince you that you are a victim.
+Ignore those who always “““cry wolf””” or try to convince you that you are a victim.

-Based on the results of this research project, I am confident these policy and practitioner recommendations are viable options to assist the study population with its race-related stress and perception of injustice.
+These policy and practitioner recommendations are viable options to assist the study population with its race-related stress and perception of injustice.

 Section Five: Conclusion